Natural aluminum free deodorant made in Canada with magnesium hydroxide

 In September 2024, researchers published a comprehensive meta-analysis in Cancer Investigation that looked at 7 case-control studies examining the relationship between antiperspirant use and breast cancer risk.
 The combined analysis found an odds ratio of 0.96 (95% confidence interval 0.78 to 1.17).

-In plain English: there's no statistically significant association between antiperspirant use and breast cancer.
-In fact, the point estimate slightly favors antiperspirant use, though this finding isn't meaningful given the confidence interval crosses 1.0.
+In plain English: there is no statistically significant association between antiperspirant use and breast cancer.
+The point estimate slightly favors antiperspirant use, though this finding is not meaningful given the confidence interval crosses 1.0.

 This is the gold standard for this question.
 Case-control studies are designed specifically to investigate whether past exposures are associated with disease.